|

 club.
 We think we made a good showing for the club, and believe

-The wind was fine all day long for our Independence
+this is worth making an annual tradition!
+4TH OF JULY The wind was fine all day long for our Independence

 Day celebration.
 The fun began with fun races for watermelons.
 The